 Production wrapped August 18, and Baker has already started post-production in New York.
 The film was shot in anamorphic 35mm by cinematographer Alexis Zabe, known for his work in music videos (Pharrell’s “Happy”) and collaborations with director Carlos Reygadas (“Silent Night” and “Post Tenebras Lux”).

 Baker said he’s really excited about the look of the film, especially the way Zabe captured the sun-filled images on celluloid.
-He also teased that they did something “extremely different” in how they used the film’s widescreen imagery.

 “The Florida Project” is produced by June Pictures, Cre Film, and Freestyle Picture Company.